GOOD 2025

 Proposal Guidelines

-We are currently accepting proposals for talks, tutorials, posters, and birds-of-a-feather (BoF) sessions.
-Each of these program elements offers unique opportunities for presenters to engage with the community and share their expertise, insights, or research.
+We are currently accepting proposals for talks, tutorials, posters, and birds-of-a-feather (BoF) sessions, but we also have an option to propose your own proposal (“Other”) to share your creative idea for the program.
 The proposal selection process is open, meaning reviewers will see your name and identifying information, while the reviewers' names will also be made public.

 Talks are either 25-minute or 10-minute sessions, including time for Q&A. A talk proposal is a concise pitch designed to convince the audience to invest their time (10 or 25 minutes) to learn something valuable.